tgreenyc/mesosphere-kit/README.md

 (I can easily add more, just haven't had a need for others yet).

+## Service Discovery

+* Mesos-DNS is installed and running on the master node by default.
+* Haproxy is installed, configured, and running on the master node by default.
+NOTE: It is only configured to support inbound load balancing to deployed Marathon apps.
+See 'haproxy-marathon-bridge' link below for details.

 ## Instructions

 1. Install requirements (see above).